Employment in the UK: January 2025

 8. Redundancies

-The number of people reporting redundancy in the three months before interview increased over the year since July to September 2023, but decreased in the latest quarter (July to September 2024) to 3.1 per thousand employees.
+The number of people reporting redundancy in the three months before interview increased over the year and in the latest quarter to 3.8 per thousand employees in September to November 2024.

 Back to table of contents